IOLS- INTRODUCTION TO OUTDOOR LEADER SKILLS

-This hands-on program gives adult leaders a practical introduction to the patrol method of a boy-led troop by teaching many of the practical outdoor skills they need to lead Scouts in the out-of-doors.
+This hands-on program gives adult leaders a practical introduction to the patrol method of a Scout-led troop by teaching many of the practical outdoor skills they need to lead Scouts in the out-of-doors.

 Due to Guidelines with COVID-19 the format of Introduction to Outdoor Leader Skills will be a little different.
 We believe that the quality of training will remain at our high standards with additional flexibility to meet your busy schedules.
 The training will consist of two parts:

 - Virtual training via Zoom.
-This will consist of two sessions on November 23 and November 30.
-The sessions will run from 6:30 pm to 9:00 pm each night.
+You can choose either April 19 or 26.
+The sessions will run from 6:30 to 9:00pm each night.

 Lunch, coffee, & water will be provided during the outdoor sessions.
 You must wear a mask at all time & there will be COVID-19 screening when you arrive.
 Items to bring are: camp chair, coffee cup, water cup, day bag, rain gear, ink pen, and your mask.